top of page

 Mahonia

 Pick a good flowering variety to suit your size garden.
-It is thought that a whopping 70% or more of the winter flying bee species, visit this life line plant for much needed and often thin on the ground; winter food.
+It is thought that a whopping 70% or more of the winter flying pollinator species, visit this life line plant for much needed winter food.
 If you get no other winter food plant for pollinators, do consider getting this.
-While all other gardens offer nothing, you will be the Ritz!
+While all other gardens offer nothing; you will become the Ritz!

 Roesmary.jpg